timtripcony/oauth4domino/README.md

          * the end user granted permission to the client app
          * to send email on their behalf, so it's safe to use
          * the session variable to do so
          */
       } else {
         /* the client app has not been granted permission to
+         * send email on the user's behalf, so if we do still
+         * need to send email, we should use sessionAsSigner
+         * to ensure we're respecting the user's wishes */
+      }
+    } else {
+      // do nothing unless anonymous access is allowed }
+#### In SSJS:
+    if (!sessionFromAccessToken.isAnonymous()) {
+      // session is now the resource owner if (sessionFromAccessToken.isGrantedPermission("send_email")) {
+        /*
+         * the end user granted permission to the client app
+         * to send email on their behalf, so it's safe to use
+         * the sessionFromAccessToken variable to do so */
+      } else {
+        /* the client app has not been granted permission to